Smarter-revolution/Smarter-Revolution-Site/content/blog/product-demo-videos-that-close-deals.md

 ## The Bigger Picture

 Demo videos are one piece of sales enablement, which is one piece of a broader video capability.
 Companies that think systematically about video, rather than producing content ad hoc, build libraries that compound over time.
 Each piece supports other pieces.
 Sales has what it needs for every conversation.
 Marketing can attract attention while sales converts it.
+This systematic approach is the same one that works for [AI tool adoption](/blog/ai-tools-gathering-dust)—building integrated systems rather than isolated tools.

 The alternative is what most companies experience: scattered content that sort of helps, gaps that nobody fills because production is too slow, and sales teams who eventually give up on video because it's never quite right for their situation.